ExpressionEngine/coilpack-docs/docs/index.md

 # Coilpack

+*Currently in Beta*

 Coilpack is a composer package that lets you harness the powerful Laravel ecosystem to bring your ExpressionEngine content forward in exciting new ways.
-Once installed in a standard Laravel application Coilpack loads ExpressionEngine and connects many core services
+Once installed in a standard Laravel application Coilpack loads ExpressionEngine and integrates many core services.

+## Feature Highlights

+- Twig & Blade support for many ExpressionEngine tags
+- Translate ExpressionEngine Extension Hooks into Laravel Events
+- GraphQL endpoint for querying ExpressionEngine content
+- Access the ExpressionEngine container inside Laravel
+- ExpressionEngine authenticated members available natively within Laravel

 ## Table of Contents